ccjameslai/100-Days-Of-RL-Code/README.md

   R is reward.

   ### MDP and RL
-  a reinforcement learning task composed of states, actions, rewards that follows Markov property would be considered a MDP.
+  A reinforcement learning task composed of states, actions, rewards that follows Markov property would be considered a MDP.